 Have you been injured in an auto collision in Chicago?
 Were you left with unanswered questions about who was responsible for your accident, whether it could have been prevented, and who will compensate you for your injuries, financial losses, and worries?
 You’ve come to the right place for answers.

 At Thomas Law Offices, we’re here to assure you that with the help of a Chicago car accident lawyer from our firm, you and your loved ones can find the path to recovery.

-Our law firm has proven time and time again that we have the skills needed to take on complex personal injury cases nationwide and we are committed to helping families in Illinois who have suffered due to the negligence of another.
+Our law firm has proven time and time again that we have the skills needed to take on complex personal injury cases and win.
+With access to nationwide resources, we are committed to helping families in Illinois who have suffered due to the negligence of others.
 If you believe another party caused the crash or are dealing with an unfair insurer, reach out to us.
 Your path to justice starts here.

 Illinois Car Accident Facts

 You are more likely to get into a motor vehicle accident in Cook County than anywhere else in Illinois.
 With 127,261 accidents in 2020 alone, Cook County is consistently the most dangerous county for drivers in our state.

 Let’s take a closer look at 2020 crash statistics for all of Illinois:

 - There were 246,752 total accidents.

 - More than 52,090 crashes involved at least one injury, and another 1,088 caused fatalities.